Does your dog hate his crate?

 The very first step to getting your dog to love his crate is to make sure he’s crate trained the right way.

 Your dog’s crate should be somewhere that he goes to feel comfortable and safe.
-When he goes in his crate, he should be thinking, “Oh, this is my little corner all to myself where I get to relax.”
+When he goes in there, he should be thinking, “Oh, this is my little corner all to myself where I get to relax.”

-Unfortunately, many dog owners don’t know how to crate train their dogs the right way.
+Unfortunately, many dog owners don’t know how to crate train their dogs properly.
 Doggy parents may think of the crate as a tool for punishment rather than a place your dog should go to be comfortable.

 If you’re only using the crate to punish your dog, then of course he’s not going to like it!